27+ Plants that can help you with increased Oxygen

 The Peace Lily has always been a favourite among indoor plant enthusiasts.
 The plant is very beneficial as it helps to purify the air around us.
 The plant also helps to get rid of toxic fumes like benzene, carbon monoxide and formaldehyde.

-Does rubber plant help to improve room air quality?
+Can rubber plants improve room air quality?

 Also referred to as Ficus Elastica, the Rubber Plant has many beneficial properties.
 The plant is a natural air purifier and helps to get rid of various harmful toxins from the environment.
 It also releases an abundance of oxygen into the air.